 oven with grill and ceramic hob, fridge/freezer, dishwasher, dining table and chairs, window seat, sea/garden views.

-double bed, sea views, en suite wet room, WC, basin.
+double bed, sea views, basin, wet room with shower, WC.

 twin beds, sea views, door to bedroom 3.